MorganPeterson/cacheback/README.md

 (local cbdb (cacheback './db'))
 ```

-2. If there is no pages(file/table) in your directory(database), create one
+2. If there are no pages(file/table) in your directory(database) create one<br>
+otherwise load existing page
 ```fennel
 (if (not (. cbdb :page))
   (tset cbdb :page {}))